 What Kind of Transfers Are Stopped by a Citation Lien?

 If the citation is served directly to you, it creates a lien on all non-exempt property you own or acquire during the citation period, regardless of whether your bank account is frozen.
-This lien prohibits you from transferring or using any non-exempt funds or assets.
+This lien prohibits you from transferring, spending or using any non-exempt funds or assets.
 For example, money in a bank account that does not come from exempt sources, such as Social Security or other protected income, cannot be spent, transferred, or otherwise used without violating the lien.

 If the debtor needs to use funds subject to the restraining provision,—for example, to pay rent, utilities, or other necessary expenses—they must seek permission from the court.
 Without prior court approval, spending or transferring these funds could violate the citation lien, leading to significant legal consequences, including contempt of court.